rayray-nll/rayray-nll/README.md

-Hi there! 👋 I'm Rayyaan Lartey
+Hi there! 👋 I'm Rayyaan

-I'm an aspiring AI Engineer passionate about creating intelligent systems that solve real-world problems.
+I'm an aspiring Generative AI Developer passionate about creating intelligent systems that solve real-world problems.
 I recently completed my BSc. in Computer Engineering from KNUST, Ghana, where I implemented an AI-powered university enquiry chatbot solution for KNUST freshmen during my final year.
 Now, I'm delving into deep learning, generative AI, and data science, aiming to build applications that make a meaningful impact.